TheDevsIsHere/FreeEpicGames/README.md

 Just download the exe and place it into C:\Users\YOURUSERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 # FAQ
-Why i should use this exe?
+1)Why i should use this exe?
-This exe is planned for people like me who forget to clam the free games that epic relase
+2)This exe is planned for people like me who forget to clam the free games that epic relase